• Skip to primary navigation

 Ingredients for nduja pasta recipe in various bowls.

-Cauliflower - this 'nduja pasta recipe uses a small head of cauliflower as the dish is designed for two people, but it is easily scaleable to make more.
-I think it’s important to enjoy vegetables as much as we can and cauliflower makes a great base to build flavour on.
+Cauliflower - this nduja pasta recipe uses a small head of cauliflower as the dish is designed for two people, but it is easily scaleable to make more.
+Cauliflower makes a great base to build flavor on and works perfectly with the nduja.

-Pasta - in the photos I have used spirallotti, but you can use whichever pasta you prefer.
-I have enjoyed this dish with bucatini also.
+Pasta - in the photos we have used spirallotti, but you can use whichever pasta you prefer.
+We have enjoyed this dish with bucatini also.

-Nduja - finally the most important and essential ingredient, 'nduja.
-You can easily get this online here.
-I like to get mine from a British producer here.
-Whatever you get, just make sure it's 'nduja.
+Nduja - finally, the most important and essential ingredient, nduja.
+You can easily buy nduja online.
+We like to get ours from a British producer.
+Whatever you get, just make sure it's nduja, the spicier the better in our opinion!

-Follow these simple steps to make this tasty 'nduja pasta:
+Follow these simple steps to make this tasty and easy nduja pasta recipe:

 Process of spicing cauliflower, roasted cauliflower and making nduja sauce.